FluxOfPingIntegers/sproutable-frontend/README.md

 ```bash
 npm install
 ```
-and then one that finishes its process type
+and then once that finishes its process type
 ```bash
 npm start
 ```